adslbarxatov/SudokuSolver/README.md

 - `Esc` – to clear all cells;
 - `F1` – to get application’s about;
 - Arrow keys – to move over the field;
+- Press buttons – to change values;
+- `L` – to set the interface language;
 - `Alt` + `F4` – to exit application

 #